 Note that, thanks to darry19662018, you can find more information regarding forum-created distributions at:

-Puppy Linux Forum has expanded over the years.
+The original Puppy Linux Forum generously provided by the late John Murga expanded over the years.

 One result of that increased diversity is that not every application created for one distribution, nor technique for accomplishing some task in one distribution, may work in another distribution.

 In view of the above, forum users should be particularly careful to: